CARGO TRANSPORT

 Helicopter Model

-When modelling the helicopter, the artist should model the entire cargo hook assembly underneath the helicopter, and there should be a "helper" node in the glTF that is called Hook_Tip_Rope_ATTACH
+When modelling the helicopter, the artist should model the entire cargo hook assembly underneath the helicopter, and there should be a "helper" node in the glTF that is called Cargo_Rope_ATTACH.
+This should be placed at the point on the cargo hook assembly where the rope would be deployed and should be present on every LOD of the glTFs.

 - Section

-set to 100.00 (if the aircraft has a parking brake). - Engines must be turned off.
+[Controls.0]must have the parameterParkingBrakeset to 100.00 (if the aircraft has a parking brake). - Aircraft electrics and engines must be turned off.

 - Section

-set to 100.00 (if the aircraft has a parking brake). - Aircraft electrics and engines must be turned off.
+[Controls.0]must have the parameterParkingBrakeset to 100.00 (if the aircraft has a parking brake). - Engines must be turned off.